snatallia/portfolio_plotnikava_ni/index.md

 Looking for a remote job (contract of employment)

 ## Commom
 Over 7 year of experience in IT industry.
-Experienced in different phases of software development lifecycle (design, implementation and maintenance) of large-scale client-server and standalone applications.
-Ability to understand and interpret requirements and wishes of the customer and the end user to design quality software.
-Self-motivated person, attentive to details  and patient,  responsible, communicative, a results-driven, interested in learning new technologies, flexible,  work well individually and in team.
+My expertise includes all development stages, from initial analysis through design and execution.
+My ability to communicate well enables me to work effectively with clients to identify objectives and requirements for applications.
+Attentive to details  and patient,  responsible, self-motivated person, a results-driven, interested in learning new technologies, flexible,  work well individually and in team.

 ## Experience
  - Freelance Sep 2021 - Mar 2022 <br/>
-Belarus, Zaslaue
+Zaslaue, Belarus

  Position: .Net-developer<br/>
  Technologies: